top of page

 7 "Purge out therefore the old leaven, that ye may be a new lump, as ye are unleavened.
 For even Christ our passover is sacrificed for us: 8 Therefore let us keep the feast, not with old leaven, neither with the leaven of malice and wickedness; but with the unleavened bread of sincerity and truth."

-As we can see there is little variance between the Sinaiticus reading or the Byzantine.
+So as we can see, there is little variance between the Sinaiticus reading or the Byzantine.
 Both indicate the same thing, namely that Christ is our symbolic Passover Lamb, a covering of protection for those who take refuge in His atoning work.

 CONCLUSION

-It's easy to see that in spite of the attempts of many to disqualify our Savior's sacrificial atonement and to devalue its symbolic significance, the record of Scripture and the simple understanding of the Gospel's testimony continue to remain impeccably trustworthy.
+In spite of the attempts of many to disqualify our Savior's sacrificial atonement and to devalue its symbolic significance, I hope it was demonstrated that the record of Scripture and the simple understanding of the Gospel's testimony continue to remain impeccably trustworthy.

 bottom of page